Speak Italian – Correct pronunciation of the Italian language

 Of all the languages in the world, Italian the one which is most studied for culture and pleasure.
 This is linked to a passion for Italian culture, which possesses extraordinary strength.

 Italy’s contributions to the western world are endless, as the country has been the home to some of the greatest civilizations in history.

-Italian artistic traditions are well known; according to UNESCO, over 60 percent of the world’s art treasures are found in Italy.
+Italian artistic traditions are well known; according to UNESCO, most of the world’s art treasures are found in Italy.
 Italian is an important language for research in art history, philosophy, literary studies, archaeology and music.

 The Rinascimento or Renaissance is generally considered to have begun in Florence in the 1400s, and it was here that conventions for notating music were slowly developed.
 The local Tuscan dialect was used to write down musical directions such as crescendo or diminuendo, and the Italian language is still used as a kind of musical lingua franca today for musicians all over the world.
 Opera, meanwhile, is entirely an Italian creation, with its heady mix of high drama, high notes, and high ceilings.
 The language is considered ideal for singing, with its gently rhythmical intonation and clear-cut vowels.
 A large majority of Italian words end with vowels.

 A growing obsession with food is also linked to the Italian language’s increasing popularity, as Italy is the culinary leader of the world.
-The name of restaurants, dishes and products find their roots in Italian, from pizza and polpette, to latte macchiato and tiramisu.
+The name of restaurants, dishes, and products find their roots in Italian, from pizza and pasta, to latte macchiato and tiramisu.